iamtommcc/Slate/README.md

 # Slate
 A nifty bunch of boilerplate that serves as a great base for front-end projects.
 This was created for my own personal convenience, so it's very rough around the edges.
 If people *actually use this thing* I'll be sure to improve it.

-It's pretty basic, to be honest, but here's what you get:
-* SASS
+Technically speaking this starter kit doesn't do much.
+It is essentially the bare minimum for writing modern front-end projects

-* Autoprefixer
+* Component-friendly folder structure
-* Browser Sync
+* SASS, PostCSS, Autoprefixer, Browser Sync, Browserify, Babel, Normalize.css
-* Normalize.css & Susy for a simple, unopinonated kickstart
+* Globs your SASS so you don't have to keep updating `main.scss` every time you add a new component.
+Be careful with this though!
 * All powered by Gulp.

-## Installation
+## Installation & Usage

 Requires Node & NPM.

 Clone to download the repo, navigate to it, and run `npm install`.

-When you're ready to begin coding, just type `gulp`.
-Gulp will auto compile your SASS and autoreload your browser thanks to Browser Sync
+When you're ready to begin coding, just run `gulp`.
+Gulp will compile everything and keep watching.

-## Roadmap
+## Configuration

-* Tidy up folder structure
-* Add more comments
-* Find a new grid system.
-Susy is incredible, but it adds 20ms to SASS compile per instance of `span()`.
-No bueno.
+Edit the `settings` constant at the top of `gulpfile.babel.js` to change paths etc.

 ## License